Foods rich in Vitamin C

 One of the most famous vitamins, especially in winter, is Vitamin C.

 Theoretically it helps reduce the risk of colds, although studies show that, in practice, this is not the case.

-In healthy people Vitamin C does not reduce the risk of constipation, but slightly reduces its duration.(1)
+In healthy people, Vitamin C does not reduce the risk of constipation, but it slightly reduces its duration.(1)

-In athletes, the results are more interesting, with a possibility of reducing the risk by up to 50%.(1)
+In athletes, the results are more interesting, with the possibility of reducing the risk up to 50%.(1)

 But Vitamin C plays other roles besides preventing colds.

 It plays a fundamental role in the synthesis of certain neurotransmitters, is a powerful antioxidant, influences Cortisol and much more.

 The recommended daily dose (RDA) varies between 90mg for men over 18 years of age and 75mg for women.

 Furthermore, people who smoke should include an additional 35mg of this vitamin daily.

 However, it is important to note, the DDR is only the recommended amount to prevent deficiencies in the general population, with benefits such as reducing the risk of constipation in athletes requiring higher doses.